nokia-eda/terraform-provider-services-v1/docs/data-sources/router.md

 - `esi` (String) 10 byte Ethernet Segment Identifier, if not set a type 0 ESI is generated.
 - `next_hop` (String) The nexthop IP address to track for the IP alias.
 - `preferred_active_node` (String) When not set the ES is used in an all active mode.
-This references the ToppNode object and when set, the DF algorithm is configured to type preference and the selected Node is set with a higher preference value.
+This references the TopoNode object and when set, the DF algorithm is configured to type preference and the selected Node is set with a higher preference value.
 All other Nodes have a lower value configured.

 <a id="nestedatt--spec--bgp--ipv4_unicast"></a>